-There are often a lot of things to consider when recovering from a major surgery: “How will I get home from the hospital?
+There are often a lot of things to consider when recovering from surgery: “How will I get home from the hospital?
 Who will take care of me once I’m home?
 What does my recovery look like?”

 Transitioning home after surgery